jdemuynke/jdemuynke.github.io/interests/brasilian_music.md

 <img class="ui image" src="/images/teresa.jpg">
 </div>

-Among many Brazilian musicians who are seen in the documentary Brasileirinho, it's worth mentioning Yamandu Costa, considered to be a genius of the 7 strings Brazilian guitar, as seen in his interpretation of a columbian traditional piece called ["Porro"](https://www.youtube.com/watch?v=EXeHPUMpM2U).
+Among many Brazilian musicians starred in the documentary Brasileirinho, it's worth mentioning Yamandu Costa, considered to be a genius of the 7 strings Brazilian guitar, as seen in his interpretation of a columbian traditional piece called ["Porro"](https://www.youtube.com/watch?v=EXeHPUMpM2U).
 I was lucky enough to attend a concert of Yamandu Costa in Le New Morning in Paris in 2017, which completely blew my mind.

 <div class="one wide column">
   <img class="ui centered medium image" src="/images/yamandu.jpg">